If you’re looking to improve your mobile reception using a mobile repeater, know the facts! There’s a good way of doing things and a bad way.

 It is illegal to operate a repeater without carrier permission because this device has the capacity to cause substantial interference to the mobile network.
 This can occur because the device is not coordinated with other radiocommunications infrastructure in the mobile network.

 It is an offence under the Radiocommunications Act 1992 (the Act) to operate an unlicensed radiocommunications device, or possess this device for the purpose of operation.
 A person found guilty of this offence may be imprisoned for two years for each offence.
-A body corporate may receive a penalty of up to $300,000 (1,500 penalty units) per offence (sections 46 and 47 of the Act).
+A body corporate may receive a penalty of over $300,000 (1,500 penalty units) per offence (sections 46 and 47 of the Act).
 Other penalties may apply, such as the interference offence provisions at Part 4.2 of the Act.

 How can I get the best possible reception from my mobile phone?